davidscarth/edge-ai-study/ORIN.md

 ## Software
 * [Nvidia JetPack](https://developer.nvidia.com/embedded/jetpack-sdk-622) 6.2.2
-  * Jetson Linux 36.5, using Linux Kernel 5.15 and an Ubuntu 22.04-based root file system
+  * SD Image is Jetson Linux 36.4.4, we will apt update to get to 36.5. nVidia is too lazy to make an updated image and doesn't provide one.

 ## Setup
 > **Under Development**
 >
 > This is an incoherent collection of things, I intend to make it like a runbook
 >
-* Downloaded JetPack 6.2.2 and extracted "sd-blob.img".
+* Downloaded JetPack 6.2.1 and extracted "sd-blob.img".
 * Imaged the nVME using an external USB-NVMe enclosure (Sabrent EC-SNVE) using Rufus.
 Selected "sd-blob.img" and clicked START.

 The boot will fail 5-6 seconds in.
 You need to edit /boot/extlinux/extlinux.conf as follows: